Helicotylenchus multicinctus: Life cycle

 The average life cycle is 30–45 days.
 The first stage juvenile and first molt are completed within the egg.
 Second stage juveniles possess a digitate tail.
-The esophagus measures 41% of the body length with a 14µ stylet.
+The esophagus measures 41% of the body length with a 14 μm stylet.
 After the second molt the tail disappears and there is rapid growth in the intestine region.
-Female gonad development begins in the third stage juvenile with the esophagus measuring 28% body length and the stylet measuring 18µ.
+Female gonad development begins in the third stage juvenile with the esophagus measuring 28% body length and the stylet measuring 18 μm.
 After the fourth molt female gonads are completely developed but the vulva and vagina are not visible until molting is complete.
-An adult female has an esophagus measuring 22% body length and a stylet of 22.5µ.
+An adult female has an esophagus measuring 22% body length and a stylet of 22.5 μm.
 Males are shorter and thinner than females.

 Host parasite relationship

-Helicotylenchus multicinctus feeds primarily on cortical root tissue 4-6 cells deep.
+Helicotylenchus multicinctus feeds primarily on cortical root tissue 4–6 cells deep.
 The nematode produces small lesions that are mostly shallow and superficial.
 Heavy infestations may cause root necrosis.
 Ultimately feeding deprives the plant of water and nutrients and can lead to shorten plant stand.

 Management

 Nematodes are spread through the soil and through infested banana plantlets.
 The best option is to ensure that banana corms are free of any nematodes prior to planting.
-Researchers in Hawaii found that a hot-water treatment at 50 °C for 10 minutes was enough to kill all nematodes in a corm 2-6 inches thick.
+Researchers in Hawaii found that a hot-water treatment at 50 °C for 10 minutes was enough to kill all nematodes in a corm 2–6 inches thick.
 Soil solarization, or heating and insulating of the soil, can cause nematode death although heat may not penetrate deep enough to kill all nematodes.
 Cover crops such as sunn hemp and some species of marigold may reduce the amount of spiral nematodes in the soil prior to banana establishment.
 Nematicides are also an option.
-In Africa, nematicides applied with drip irrigation have showed to decrease cost and increase effectiveness.
+In Africa, nematicides applied with drip irrigation have shown to decrease cost and increase effectiveness.